-PESTLE Analysis of Fogg analyses the brand on its business tactics.
-Fogg PESTLE Analysis examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
+Fogg PESTLE Analysis assesses the brand on its business tactics across various parameters.
+PESTLE Analysis of Fogg examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
 The PESTLE Analysis highlights the different extrinsic scenarios which impact the business of the brand.

-PESTLE analysis is a framework which is imperative for companies such as Fogg, as it helps to understand market dynamics & improve its business continuously.
+PESTLE analysis is a framework which is imperative for companies such as Fogg, as it helps them to better understand market dynamics & improve their business continuously.
 PESTLE analysis is also referred to as PESTEL analysis.

 The political factors in the Fogg PESTLE Analysis can be explained as follows:

 Fogg is the market leader in the deodorant category, whose parent company is Vini Cosmetics.
 The product is subject to cosmetic regulations in India.
 Thus, the company is subject to Drug and Cosmetics Act, 1940.
 The Act deals with the importing, producing, distributing and selling of cosmetics and drugs in India.
 Thus, any amendments which include more stringent requirements in terms of production and distribution could increase regulatory burden for Fogg.
 Also, as more evidence emerges that overuse of cosmetics is harmful to the skin, there is a risk of more stringent regulatory requirements.